Contact for Transfer a guardianship or conservatorship case to Massachusetts

-More info about Transfer a guardianship or conservatorship case to Massachusetts
+More info for Transfer a guardianship or conservatorship case to Massachusetts

 A hearing will be conducted if anyone entitled to notice requests one or by the court sua sponte.
 Any interested person can object to the proceeding by filing Notice of Appearance and/or Objection (MPC 505a).
 Counsel can be appointed for the incapacitated/protected person can have a lawyer assigned to them if anyone requests it or if the judge orders it.

 - An objection has been made, and the person who objects has proved that the transfer would be against the interests of the incapacitated/protected person

 - The guardian or conservator isn't eligible for appointment in Massachusetts

 The court will issue a final order accepting the guardianship or conservatorship and appointing the guardian or conservator when they receive a final order issued by the sending state transferring the proceeding to Massachusetts.

 Massachusetts will determine whether the guardianship or conservatorship needs to be modified to conform to the laws of the state within 90 days from when the final order accepting the transfer has been issued.